-I am rather proud of the fact that alongside many Hungarian Champions there are Champions in Ireland, Germany, Poland, Holland, Belgium, and South Africa, - from my kennel.
+I am rather proud of the fact that alongside many Hungarian Champions there are Champions in Ireland, Germany, Poland, Holland, Belgium, USA and South Africa, - from my kennel.
 Sáregresi Kennel produced many European and World Champions.
 Sáregresi Classic Point won res CC in England, the mother land of the pointers, became Irish Champion, and do very well on field trials in Ireland.
 Sáregresi Onset, his daughter Passionate and Sáregresi Casanova are Dual-Champions they are holders of both titles: International Champions and Field Trial Champions.
 On four occasions I was part of the Hungarian National Team with Crookrise Pablo and with my three homebreed dogs Gill, Speedy and Casanova, taking part in the Pointing Dog World Championship.

 2. Why did you choose this breed and when?